10 Finger Pour

 9 Finger Pour

 Exceptional experience.
-There's nothing about this you won't love.
-By any means necessary, buy it.
+There's very little about this you won't love.
+By all means, buy it.
 You won't regret this investment in yourself.

 8 Finger Pour

 This one met my expectations (which were high).
 An enjoyable spirit that you should absolutely enjoy drinking and sharing.
 You won't go wrong pulling this one off the shelf.